AugustNing/augustning.github.io/index.md

 ***

+<span style="color:red">**I am graduating in 2025 and am on the job market for industry research and academic postdoc positions.
+Please reach out if you think we'll have a good fit.
+Thank you!**</span>

-I am a fourth year Electrical and Computer Engineering PhD candidate at Princeton.
+I am a senior Electrical and Computer Engineering PhD candidate at Princeton.
 I am advised by [Prof. David Wentzlaff](https://princeton.edu/~wentzlaf/) in the [Princeton Parallel Group](https://parallel.princeton.edu/).

 I did my undergrad at Duke in Electrical and Computer Engineering.
 I was advised by [Prof. Krishnendu Chakrabarty](https://search.asu.edu/profile/4669916) and his graduate students and conducted research on VLSI testing.